Mystery disease devastates northern Uganda

 "The children (with the disease) who are of school-going age cannot go to school and have no future," said Anywar.
 "Food security is a problem because these parents are not productive.

-"The parents of these sick children are traumatized by an unknown disease and literally have lost hope."
+"The parents of these sick children are traumatised by an unknown disease and literally have lost hope."

 ON FIRE